Configuration

 The tile, and the items within the tile, cannot be modified in any way.
 Any available actions are disabled.

-Any available actions applied to the tile will become locked to the tile and will no longer be available for use on other tiles.
-A maximum of six actions can be locked to a single tile, at which point no further actions will be available for the tile.
+Any actions applied to the tile are stuck to the tile.
+A maximum of six actions can be added to a single tile, at which point no further actions will be available for that tile.

 Actions